E2FL: Equal and Equitable Federated Learning: Background

 More specifically, each FRL client computes the importance of the edges of the supernetwork based on their local data.
 The importance of the edges is represented as a ranking vector.
-Each FRL client will use the edge-popup algorithm~\citep{ramanujan2020what} and their data to compute their local rankings (the edge popup algorithm aims at learning which edges in the random network are more important over the other edges by minimizing the loss of the subnetwork on their local data).
+Each FRL client will use the edge-popup algorithm~\citep{ramanujan2020what} and their data to compute their local rankings (the edge-popup algorithm aims at learning which edges in the random network are more important over the other edges by minimizing the loss of the subnetwork on their local data).
 Each client then will send their local edge ranking to the server.
-Finally, the FRL server uses a voting mechanism to aggregate client rankings into a supermask, which represents which edges of the random neural network (the supernetwork) will form the global subnetwork.
+Finally, the FRL server uses a \emph{voting mechanism} to aggregate client rankings into a supermask, which represents which edges of the random neural network (the supernetwork) will form the global subnetwork.
+Specifically, the FRL server uses Borda count rank aggregation method~\cite{emerson2013original} where it gives a reputation to each edge for each ranking, sums the reputations, and sorts them from least to most to find the global ranking.
 We defer further details of FRL and edge-popup Algorithms to Appendix~\ref{sec:FRL}.